tldr-pages/tldr/pages/linux/nsxiv.md

 `nsxiv {{path/to/file1 path/to/file2 ...}}`

-- Open images from a directories in image mode:
+- Open images from directories in image mode:

 `nsxiv {{path/to/directory1 path/to/directory2 ...}}`